John Eric Erichsen: Surgical career

 Erichsen began his medical studies at University College, London under Robert Liston.
-Going on to Paris, he witnessed his first colotomy under Amussat before returning to London as house surgeon.
+Going on to Paris, he witnessed his first colotomy under Amussat before returning to London as a house surgeon.
 He devoted himself in the early years of his career to physiology, and lecturing on general anatomy and physiology at University College Hospital.

 In 1844 Erichsen was secretary to the physiological section of the British Association, and in 1845 he was awarded the Fothergillian gold medal of the Royal Humane Society for his essay on asphyxia.
-In 1848 he was appointed assistant surgeon at University College Hospital, and in 1850 became full surgeon and professor of surgery, his lectures and clinical teaching being much admired; and in 1875 he joined the consulting staff.
+In 1848 he was appointed assistant surgeon at University College Hospital, and in 1850 became a full surgeon and professor of surgery, his lectures and clinical teaching being much admired; and in 1875 he joined the consulting staff.
 In June 1876 he was elected a Fellow of the Royal Society.
-By 1887, he held his most prestigious honor of president of the council of university college.
+By 1887, he held his most prestigious honour of president of the council of university college.

 His Science and Art of Surgery (1853) went through many editions, of which Marcus Beck had the 8th and 9th editions include Joseph Lister's antiseptic techniques and Pasteur and Robert Koch's germ theory.
 He rose to be president of the Royal College of Surgeons of England in 1880.
 From 1879 to 1881 he was president of the Royal Medical and Chirurgical Society.
 He was created a baronet in 1895, having been for some years surgeon-extraordinary to Queen Victoria.
-As a surgeon his reputation was world-wide, and he counts (says Sir W. MacCormac in his volume on the Centenary of the Royal College of Surgeons) among the makers of modern surgery.
+As a surgeon his reputation was worldwide, and he counts (says Sir W. MacCormac in his volume on the Centenary of the Royal College of Surgeons) among the makers of modern surgery.
 He was a recognized authority on concussion of the spine, and was often called to give evidence in court on apparent cases of railway spine.